 Curing at elevated temperatures

-When concrete cures at elevated temperatures, its properties change.
+In hot weather, concrete gains strength quickly at first.
+You can use maturity testing to take advantage of this effect.
+But the ultimate strength is lower because when concrete cures at elevated temperatures, its properties change.
 Instead of a uniform distribution of cement-hydration products, you get dense shells of hydrated cement near the cement grains and a more open, continuous pore structure between the grains.
 That makes the concrete more permeable–and therefore less durable in many environments–as well as weaker.

 Every time a strength test falls below the specified strength, you’ll have to stop placing concrete until you’ve investigated the strength of the in-place concrete.
 That usually entails coring and testing.
 If the core strengths are also low, the engineer of record will have to decide whether to remove the low-strength concrete.
 Even if he or she determines that it’s ok to leave the concrete in place, the delay itself is costly.